rahuljha/rahuljha.github.io/_posts/2023-04-22-how-language-models-took-over-nlp.markdown

 ![opening](/assets/LM_blog_opening.png)

-Language modelling used to be a sub-area within NLP, but over the past decade, bit-by-bit language models have taken over NLP.
-In this post, I want to start from the basics of what langauge modeling is and how it took over NLP.
+Language modelling used to be a sub-area within NLP, but over the past decade, bit-by-bit language models seem to be taking over all of NLP.
+The GPT* craze is the latest iteration in this take-over, but it may not stop there.
+In this article, I want to trace some of the changes I've witnessed as LM's importance grew in NLP.
+Let's start with the basics.

 # What is a language model?